signamuse/osu-MapDump/README.md

 Even if I started from the worst, I believe you can improve as much as I potentially have.
 Exposure and practice are the best methods of learning this in my opinion.

+## Order

+This is the order of when I tried to map each map.

+1. Persecution Complex Cellphone Girl
+2. Jitter Doll
+3. Toluthin Antenna

 Also my favorite mapper is handsome, you can probably tell from my later maps